-Hurlbut Visuals was created to educate and inspire one filmmaker at a time.
+Hurlbut Filmmakers Academy was created to educate and inspire one filmmaker at a time.
 It began as a way for DOP Shane Hurlbut to share his many years of experience, his pioneering spirit with new cutting-edge technologies and practical product knowledge on both commercial and feature films.

 The International Cinematographers Guild (ICG) represents the most talented camera professionals and publicists in the world.
 The technicians and artisans in the ICG are the creators of the visual images on the big screen, the television screen and our computer screen.
 This is the official website and magazine of the ICG.